 Dr. Jennifer Coelho, a psychologist with the Provincial Specialized Eating Disorders Program at BC Children's Hospital, is currently performing research that will help us better understand how eating disorders affect young people across the gender spectrum, with the goal of helping them overcome challenges to recovery and create treatment plans tailored to their individual needs.

-"Fewer than 10 per cent of people admitted to eating disorder treatment centers are males, but research suggests the actual prevalence of males with eating disorders is significantly higher," said Dr. Coelho.
+"Fewer than 10 per cent of people admitted to eating disorder treatment centres are males, but research suggests the actual prevalence of males with eating disorders is significantly higher," said Dr. Coelho.
 "Given girls and women are more likely to enter treatment for their eating disorders, the vast majority of eating disorders research has focused on females."

 Dr. Coelho had performed a study a few years ago looking at males who were admitted to the inpatient eating disorders unit at BC Children's and found 80 per cent reported over exercise as a symptom.
 Doctors are now using this information to recognize eating disorders in boys and men, but she says this is just the beginning.
 There is still lots to learn about the symptoms of eating disorders in males (or those who identify as males), how the conditions progress and how many clients recover.